bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   It prints 1 because `wg.Wait()` waits for all custom-made goroutines then the next line is executed and as we are still inside the `main` function and each go program has at least one goroutine for that function, it outputs 1.
+It prints 1 because `wg.Wait()` waits for all custom-made goroutines to complete, then the next line is executed.
+Since we are still inside the `main` function and each Go program has at least one goroutine for that function, it outputs 1.

 ## Channels

+Channels are the pipes that connect concurrent goroutines.
+You can send values into channels from one goroutine and receive those values in another goroutine.

--   Channels are blocking.
-In the following program, we are creating a channel called `c` which can hold any value of type `int` then in the next line are are adding `78` to our channel and this is the line where our channel blocks.
+**Key concept**: Unbuffered channels are blocking—they require both a sender and receiver to be ready simultaneously.
+In the following program, we are creating a channel called `c` which can hold any value of type `int`, then in the next line we are adding `78` to our channel and this is the line where our channel blocks.

 ```go
 package main